 6. Developing a communication protocol to enhance communication on the Project

 7. Developing an issue identification and resolution process that identifies and attempts to resolve issues at the level closest to the work.
-The issue identification and resolution process will develop all the necessary steps for issue elevation including Notice and Mitigation defined in and the Dispute Resolution and Administrative Claims Process defined in .
+The issue identification and resolution process will develop all the necessary steps for issue elevation including Notice and Mitigation defined in 108.02.F and the Dispute Resolution and Administrative Claims Process defined in 108.02.G.

-C. Progress Meetings.
+C. Progress Meetings and Design Progress Meetings.
+Hold monthly Design Progress meetings unless the frequency is otherwise determined at the Pre-design Meeting.
+Coordinate with the LPA’s Project Manager to determine agenda topics prior to each meeting.
+The purpose of Design Progress Meetings is to keep open communication between the Designer and the Project Manager to discuss anticipated design approaches, anticipated submissions, and status of design submissions being reviewed by the LPA.
+The senior DBT personnel is encouraged to participate in all Design Progress Meetings.

 Hold monthly Progress Meetings unless the frequency is otherwise determined at the Preconstruction Meeting.
 Coordinate with the Engineer to determine agenda topics prior to each meeting.
 The purpose of Progress Meetings is to keep open communication between the Contractor and the Engineer.
-The senior personnel team is encouraged to participate in all Progress Meetings.
+The senior DBT personnel team are encouraged to participate in all Progress Meetings.
 Include Partnering as an agenda item at the Progress Meetings.

 D. Post-milestone Meeting.
 In conjunction with the Engineer, determine whether the Post-milestone Meeting will be conducted as part of the Progress Meeting or as a separate meeting for multi-year, multi-phase, or projects with critical items of work or milestone dates.
 Consider discussing and updating items from the Initial Partnering Session in addition to items specific to the Project.
 All stakeholders should be invited to attend.

 E. Partnering Monitoring.

-Monitor the progress of the Partnering relationship based on the goals decided during the Initial Partnering Session.
-On-line surveys of Project participants may be used to monitor progress on Project goals and help identify issues as they arise.
-The on-line surveys are consistent with the Department’s Partnering Project Rating Form which is located on the Division of Construction Management’s Partnering website:
+LPA SHALL SPECIFY IF DESIRED

 F. Mitigation and Notice.
-Mitigation of any issue, whether caused by the Department, Contractor, third-party or an intervening event, is a shared contract and legal requirement.
-Mitigation efforts include, but are not limited to, re-sequencing Work activities, acceleration, and substitution of materials.
-The Contractor and Engineer must explore and discuss potential mitigation efforts in a timely manner.
+Mitigation of any issue, whether caused by the LPA, DBT, third-party or an intervening event, is a shared contract and legal requirement.
+Mitigation efforts include, but are not limited to, re-sequencing Work activities, acceleration, differing design concepts, and substitution of materials.
+The DBT and Engineer must explore and discuss potential mitigation efforts in a timely manner.

-1. Contractor Initial Oral Notification.
+1. DBT Initial Oral Notification.
 Provide immediate oral notification to the Engineer upon discovering a circumstance that may require a revision to the Contract Documents or may result in a dispute.
 Upon notification, the Engineer will attempt to resolve the identified issue as quickly as possible.

-2. Contractor Written Early Notice.
+2. DBT Written Early Notice.
 If the Engineer has not resolved the identified issue within two (2) working days after receipt of oral notification, provide written notice to the Engineer of any circumstance that may require a revision to the Contract Documents or may result in a dispute.
 This early notice must be given by the end of the second working day following the occurrence of the circumstance.

-The Engineer and Contractor shall maintain records of labor, equipment, and materials used on the disputed work or made necessary by the circumstance.
+The Engineer and DBT shall maintain records of labor, equipment, and materials used on the disputed work or made necessary by the circumstance.
 Such records will begin when early notice is received by the Engineer.
-Tracking such information is not an acknowledgement that the Department accepts responsibility for payment for this disputed work.
+Tracking such information is not an acknowledgement that the LPA accepts responsibility for payment for this disputed work.

-If an issue is not resolved through the initial mitigation efforts, either abandon or escalate to the Dispute and Administrative Claims Process defined in .
+If an issue is not resolved through the initial mitigation efforts, either abandon or escalate to the Dispute and Administrative Claims Process defined in 108.02.G.